FHPythonUtils/ImageEdit/README.md

 <img src="readme-assets/icons/name.png" alt="Project Icon" width="750">

 No longer just rounds the corners of an image.
 Create various icon masks and shading effects with the imageEdit library.
 Three example files: round.py, makeProjIcons.py and makePWAImages.py.
-Now includes a tracing component.
-Now you can make all of the SVGs!
-(Note capped to 180x180px to prevent hanging on test machine.
-And note that it will take 1-2 mins per trace at that resolution).
+Includes two tracing components: imageTrace.py and imageTracerJs.py. imageTracerJs.py uses JS and is much faster.
-Includes a second tracing component using js that is much faster.
-Takes a few seconds and has no cap.
+Takes a few seconds and has no cap. (imageTrace.py is capped to 180x180px to prevent hanging on test machine.
+And note that it will take 1-2 mins per trace at that resolution)

 ## Comparison to similar solutions